input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 If these keys already exist in the node’s keystore, you will be asked to overwrite existing keys.
 The wizard will also generate a network key for your node if needed.

-1. Start the wizard: `./partner-chains-cli generate-keys`
+1. Start the wizard: `./partner-chains-node wizards generate-keys`
 2. Input the node base path.
 It is saved in `partner-chains-cli-resources-config.json`.

 Now the wizard will output `partner-chains-public-keys.json` containing three keys: